guruyuga/gurunudi/README.rst

 Intent Extraction
 -----------------

-Attempts to extract structured intent from a natural language sentence.
+Attempts to extract Structured Intent from a natural language sentence.
 The intent can be then processed by your app to take further actions.
 Helpful for custom chatbots.
-This is the exact opposite process of natural language generation (NLG) api listed below.
+This is the exact opposite process of natural language generation (NLG) API listed below.
 This takes natural language text as input and gives intent as output.

+The Structured Intent format is the same for output of Intent Extraction API, input of Knowledge Graph Query API and input of Natural Language Generation API.

 .. code:: python